waypointnda/waypointnda.com/files/waypoint-nda-1.0.0.md

 (ii)does not disclose the trade secret, except pursuant to court order.

-7\.**Equitable Remedies**.
-Breach of *Section 4* (Confidentiality Obligations) would cause irreparable harm that money damages could not adequately compensate.
-Either party will be entitled to seek injunctions, restraining orders, and other equitable remedies for breaches of *Section 4* (Confidentiality Obligations), without posting bond or security, and without proving actual damages.

-8\.**Term**.
+7\.**Term**.

 > (a)**Expiration**.
-Unless extended by cosigned, written agreement of
-> the parties, this agreement will terminate automatically on the first
+This agreement will terminate automatically on the
-> anniversary of the date of this agreement.
+> first anniversary of the date of this agreement.

 > (b)**Termination by Notice**.
 Either party may terminate this
 > agreement early by thirty calendar days' prior written notice to the
 > other party.

 > (c)**Survival**.
 Obligations under *Section 4* (Confidentiality
+> Obligations) for Confidential Information disclosed during the term
-> Obligations) survive the term of this agreement for Confidential
+> survive the term of this agreement as follows:

+(i)Obligations for Confidential Information that Receiving Party knew or reasonably should have known constituted a trade secret survive as long as the Confidential Information remains a trade secret.

-> Information disclosed during the term for five calendar years from the
-> date of termination.
+(ii)Obligations for other Confidential Information survive for five calendar years from the date of termination.

-9\.**General Contract Terms**.
+8\.**General Contract Terms**.

 > (a)**No Assignment or Delegation**.
 Neither party may assign any right
 > or delegate any obligation under this agreement without the prior,
 > signed, written consent of the other party.
 Any attempt to assign or
 > delegate without consent will have no legal effect.

 > (b)**Dispute Resolution**.
-The law of the state on the attached
+The law of the state on the accompanying
-> certificate will govern all aspects of this agreement.
+> standard form certificate will govern all aspects of this agreement.
+> The parties shall bring legal proceedings related to this agreement
+> only in state or federal courts located in that state.
 The parties
-> shall bring legal proceedings related to this agreement only in state
-> or federal courts located in that state.
-The parties consent to the
-> exclusive jurisdiction of those courts and waive any objection that
+> consent to the exclusive jurisdiction of those courts and waive any
-> legal proceedings brought there are brought in an inconvenient forum.
+> objection that legal proceedings brought there are brought in an
-> The parties may enforce judgments of those courts in any appropriate
+> inconvenient forum.
+The parties may enforce judgments of those courts
-> forum.
-A party shall pay attorney fees and costs that the other party
-> incurs in any legal proceeding related to this agreement that results
+> in any appropriate forum.
-> in final judgments on the merits, in the other party's favor, on all
-> the other party's claims.

 > (c)**Legal Relationship**.
 The parties to this agreement remain
 > independent contractors.
 This agreement does not create any